NunoSempere/nunosempere.com/blog/2023/05/29/relative-value-animals/index.md

 #### Expected quality of the model

 I expect these estimates to have numerous flaws.
 Previously, I worked on an aggregator for forecasts called Metaforecast, as part of which I assigned a “stars rating” to quickly signal the expected quality of probabilities from different platforms.
 If I applied that same rating here, these estimates would have a stars quality rating of one out of five possible stars, at most.

-One particular flaw that reviewers highlighted is that these estimates are in terms of what I value, after short amount of reflection——as opposed to e.g., what the whole Effective Altruism community would value after a whole lot of reflection, or as opposed to any particular fleshed-out philosophical view.
-I mostly chose to do this for speed.
-Future estimates in this vain might want to something more sophisticated, like letting the user input their own values, or letting the user choose between several philosophical views, or aggregate them.

 One key insufficiency of these estimates is that they estimate what I personally value after a short amount of reflection.
 They don't necessarily represent what the entire Effective Altruism community or any particular philosophical viewpoint might value after in-depth reflection.
 I chose this approach mainly for efficiency.
 Future iterations might adopt a more sophisticated approach, such as allowing users to input their own values, or selecting from several philosophical perspectives, or aggregating them.